 Once you have your FTX statement, calculate your crypto taxes manually or upload your FTX financial statement to a crypto tax app to fetch a FTX tax statement in minutes.

-You can generate a FTX tax form one of two ways - through a crypto tax app or manually.
+You can calculate and generate an FTX tax form one of two ways - through a crypto tax app or manually.
 Let's look at both.

 If you're DIY-ing your crypto taxes - your tax office want to know about all your taxable transactions on FTX, including gains and losses from selling, swapping, spending or gifting crypto.
 Your tax office also wants to know about any income you've made from crypto - for example through mining, staking or airdrops.
 Take all this information and include it in your annual tax return.
 The amount of information you'll need to include varies depending on where you live.
 Some tax offices only want to know about your net capital gains or losses and any additional income, while others want a more detailed breakdown of each taxable transaction.